gbmhunter/Clide-Cs/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.0.0.2 2013/07/03 Changelog in README is now in table format. v1.0.0.1 2013/06/02 Removed incorrect external dependencies and programming language in README. v1.0.0.0 2013/05/30 Initial version.
+v1.0.0.3 2013/07/03 Formatted some section titles in README that were all-caps. v1.0.0.2 2013/07/03 Changelog in README is now in table format. v1.0.0.1 2013/06/02 Removed incorrect external dependencies and programming language in README. v1.0.0.0 2013/05/30 Initial version.